abuzar95/abuzar95/README.md

-## Hi there 👋 I'm Saad Aslam
+## Hi there 👋 I'm Muhammad Abuzar

 🙂 &nbsp; I'm a Full Stack JavaScript Developer

-🌱 &nbsp; I’m currently working as a Software Engineer in [Zoneomics](https://zoneomics.com/)
+🌱 &nbsp; I’m currently working as a Software Engineer in   [  Consoledot(https://consoledot.com/)

 🔥 &nbsp; Current hot take: Dark mode is not overrated